development

 • Formula Evaluation: Calculates formula results if present

-• Renderer: Formats display using cell.renderer identifier
+• Policy Render: Formats display using the policy.render() method from the cell.policy identifier

 • CSS Application: Applies styling using cell.style properties